software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 The report displayes the coverage of each package.
 The "Cov" column determines the _percentage of lines covered by the tests_.
 Bigger the number, better the coverage.
 If we click a package name, we see the classes in the package.
 By clicking a class name, we see the methods of the class.
 By clicking a method we see the method's implementation as code.

 Green highlight indicates that the line _is fully covered_.
 Yellow highlight indicates that the line is _partially covered_.
 For example a certain condition of an `if` statement is not covered by a test.
 Red highlight indicates that line is _not covered_.

 {: .note }

+> Software development teams commonly decide the minimum test coverage percentage for the code.
+The test coverage is automatically checked each time new code is pushed to the repository.
+If the new code doesn't fullfill the minimum requirement, the code won't be integrated to the main branch of the repository.
+This is one of the practices of [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration).

+{: .note }